DarkflameUniverse/DarkflameServer/Docker.md

 5. Run `docker compose exec darkflame /app/MasterServer -a` and setup your admin account
 6. Now you can see the output of the server with `docker compose logs -f --tail 100` or `docker compose logs -f --tail 100`.
 This can help you understand issues and there you can also see when the server finishes it's startup.
 Exit this with Ctrl+C.
 7. You're ready to connect your client!
-8. You can stop the server with `docker-compose stop` and start it again with `docker-compose up -d`.
+8. You can stop the server with `docker-compose stop` and start it again with `docker-compose up -d`

 ## Disable brickbuildfix